Kambrian/HBTplus/README.md

 - `-DENABLE_EXPERIMENTAL_PROPERTIES`: output the peebles and bullock spin parameters.
 These parameters are vaguely defined due to the ambiguity/lack of standard in the mass, radius, and energy of a subhalo.
 Use them with caution.
 If possible, use the `SpecificAngularMomentum` instead of the spin parameters.

-- `-DALLOW_BINARY_SYSTEM`: give special treatment to binary systems-- those resulting from major mergers so that there is not a well-defined central subhalo.
-With this macro defined, HBT will not define a central subhalo for these systems, but treat all the subhaloes as satellite subhaloes.
-The mass ratio of the merger to define such binary systems is specified by the parameter `BinaryMassRatioLimit`.
-If you do not understand what I am talking about here, you probably do not need to care about it.
-This macro is enabled if you `make HBTmajormerger` instead of `make HBT`.

 ## Run